 "The field enlargement of the early Eastman (and occasional three-strip) stocks was generally not a happy occasion.
 Eastman single strand printer functions, ie. fades and dissolves, along with title sections and dupes, are as problematic as normal, and this is what the film looks like, and looked like at release.
 Dupes will have problems with grain, contrast and resolution, as the early duplicating stocks were less than stellar."

-I am happy enough with this release knowing i am getting the film on blu ray without any studio techhead adding artificial "enhancements" and my score below reflects the transfer quality and not the actual image quality, this is not a film you will use for demo purposes to show off your home cinema but it is a classic western that has been faithfully transferred to blu ray.
+I am happy with this release, i am getting the film on blu ray without any studio techhead adding artificial "enhancements" and my score below reflects the transfer quality and not the actual image quality, it's not a film you will use for demo purposes to show off your home cinema but it is a classic western that has been faithfully transferred to blu ray.

 I know it is unfair to compare movies to one another but i watched Rio Bravo not that long ago and it hails from 1956, just five years after this film was made, that film was mono but sounded better, the gunfire had some bass to it, dialogue sounded better, i suppose my whole point of mentioning it is that i was disappointed with the sound quality of this release.

-MGM are spending time on making new transfers for blu ray, they are not just re-using old masters and using digital tools trickery, they are making an effort, i appreciate that and wish other studio's like Universal would do the same, i love classic films and although Vera Cruz is often overlooked, i do believe it is a well made movie that should be seen at least once by all fans of the cinema.
-This release is actually very cheap to buy so if you love movie westerns or want to see how films used to be made then go rent or buy this.
+I love classic films, and although Vera Cruz is often overlooked, i do believe it is a well made movie that should be seen at least once by all fans of the cinema.
+This release is actually very cheap to buy so if you love movie westerns, or if you want to see how films used to be made then go rent or buy this, highly recommended.